Jesper Thilo: Life and career

 While still a student at the Academy, Thilo joined Arnved Meyer's orchestra where he played from 1960 to 1964 and again from 1967 to 1974 and it was Arnved Meyer who convinced him to shift to saxophone.
-In Meyer's band he played with musicians such as Ben Webster, Benny Carter, Harry Edison, Roy Eldridge and Coleman Hawkins.
+In Meyer's band he played with musicians such as Ben Webster, Benny Carter, Harry Edison, Roy Eldridge, and Coleman Hawkins.
 During this part of his career his virile Swing style chiefly inspired by Webster and Hawkins.
-Besides his engagement in Meyer's orchestra, Thilo also played in his own band, a quintet which he had founded in 1965 and co-lead with Torolf Mølgaard and Bjarne Rostvold.
+Besides his engagement in Meyer's orchestra, Thilo also played in his own band, a quintet which he founded in 1965 and was co-lead of with Torolf Mølgaard and Bjarne Rostvold.

 From 1966 to 1989, Thilo was a member of the DR Big Band where he under bandleaders such as Palle Mikkelborg and Thad Jones mainly played alto saxophone but occasionally also tenor saxophone, soprano saxophone, baritone saxophone, concert flute, clarinet or bass clarinet.

 Through the 1980s, he played in Ernie Wilkins' Almost Big Band.
-Other collaborators have included Wild Bill Davison and Niels Jørgen Steen.
+His other collaborators included Wild Bill Davison and Niels Jørgen Steen.

-In 1989, he left the DR Big Band and Ernie Wilkins's orchestra to lead his own bands with members such as Søren Kristiansen, Olivier Antunes, Hugo Rasmussen og Svend-Erik Nørregaard.
+In 1989, he left the DR Big Band and Ernie Wilkins's orchestra to lead his own bands with members such as Søren Kristiansen, Olivier Antunes, Hugo Rasmussen, and Svend-Erik Nørregaard.

+Jesper Thilo died on 25 April 2026, at the age of 84.